GrantMeStrength/RetroComputerInstructionManual/index.md

 # Retro Computer Instruction Manual

-A guide to using retro-inspired 8080/Z80 based computers, including the Altair-Arduino and IMSAI 8080esp.
+A guide to using retro-inspired 8080/Z80 based computers, including the Altair-Duino and IMSAI 8080esp.
-Or, to put it another way, "OK you've built your kit - now what?
-What are you going to do with it?"
+Or, to put it another way, "OK you've built your kit - now what?"

 **Table of contents**